danieljprice/splash/docs/advanced.rst

    :name: fig:surfpart1b
    :width: 50.0%

-   with a log axis after having placed cursor over colour bar and pressed ‘l’
+   with a log axis after having placed cursor over colour bar and pressed ``l``

 The next step is to adjust the viewing angle.
-Pressing ‘h’ in the plot window brings up the list of keystrokes which can be used to change the angle.
+Pressing ``h`` in the plot window brings up the list of keystrokes which can be used to change the angle.
 Here we want to add a rotation about the :math:`x-` axis, so we press ``{`` three times to change the x angle by -90 degrees and then